ombrac/ombrac/README.md

 **Ombrac** is a high-performance, Rust-based TCP tunneling solution designed for secure communication

 ## Features
-- Optionally pass through SOCKS
+- **High Performance**: Leverages QUIC's multiplexing capabilities with bidirectional streams for efficient and low-latency transmission.
-- Encryption is ensured by the built-in TLS layer of QUIC
+- **Secure Communication**: Encryption is ensured by the built-in TLS layer of QUIC, providing robust security for your data.
-- Employs QUIC multiplexing with bidirectional streams for efficient transmission
+- **Zero-RTT Support**: Optional 0-RTT or 0.5-RTT connections for faster handshakes (at the cost of slightly weakened security).

 [![Apache 2.0 Licensed][license-badge]][license-url]
 [![Build Status][ci-badge]][ci-url]